splunk/splunk-operator/docs/Ingress.md

 make it easier to access your Splunk cluster outside of Kubernetes.
 A common approach is using [Kubernetes Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

-There are many Ingress Controllers available, each having their own pros and cons.
-There are just as many ways to configure each of them, which depend upon  your specific infrastructure and organizational policies.
-Splunk Operator will automatically create and manage Kubernetes Services for all the relevant components, and we expect these will provide for easy integration with most (if not all) Ingress Controllers and configurations.
+There are many Ingress Controllers available, with each having their own pros and cons.
+There are just as many ways to configure each of them, which also depends upon your specific infrastructure and organizational policies.
+Splunk Operator will automatically create and manage Kubernetes Services for all of the relevant components, and we expect these will provide for easy integration with most Ingress Controllers and configurations.

 ```
 $ kubectl get services -o name